Find a doctor

-The nurses are allocated to different service areas: care at the reanimation rooms, the resting patients’ romms, minor trauma rooms, outpatient department, paediatrics ward, release of mobile emergency and resuscitation (SMUR/MUG) teams, etc. They perform a brief medical history check, get the patients settled and take their parameters (blood pressure, heart rate and respiratory rate, oxygen saturation, temperature, etc.).
+The nurses are allocated to different service areas: patient triage, care at the reanimation rooms, the resting patients’ rooms, minor trauma rooms, outpatient department, paediatrics ward, release of mobile emergency and resuscitation (SMUR/MUG) teams, etc.

-The advanced training of the ward's nurses (Intensive Care and Emergency Medical Services – disaster medicine certificate) gives them the tools to provide professional care, both in and out of the hospital.
+The advanced training of the department's nurses (Intensive Care and Emergency Medical Assistance - Disaster Medicine Certificate) enables them to provide optimal quality care, both within and outside the hospital.

 WHY ARE CERTAIN PATIENTS WHO ARRIVED AFTER ME TREATED FIRST?

-You will then be examined by a physician: the waiting time will depend on the severity of your condition and the number of patients awaiting care at the ward.
+You will then be examined by a physician.
+The time taken to take charge will depend on the severity of your pathology and the number of patients in the department to be treated.

-WHAT COMES AFTER THE VISIT OF THE NURSING TEAM?
-YOU WILL BE CARED FOR BY THE MEDICAL TEAM
+AFTER YOUR CARE BY THE NURSING TEAM, YOU WILL BE TAKEN CARE OF BY THE MEDICAL TEAM

 The Europe Hospitals are a medical training centre, which is why you may initially be examined by a physician in training.
-All patients are subsequently seen by a senior physician.
+All patients will always be afterwards examined by a senior physician.